Scatman John: "Scatman John"

 To advance his career in 1990, Larkin moved to Berlin, Germany.
 Once there, he discovered an appreciative jazz culture and started playing jazz gigs.
 This was when he first decided to take a monumental step away from his insecurities and add singing to his act for the first time, inspired by a standing ovation he received for a performance at the Cafe Moscow in Berlin.
 Soon after, his agent Manfred Zähringer from Iceberg Records (Denmark) thought of combining scat singing with modern dance music and hip-hop effects.
-Larkin was hesitant at first, terrified of being laughed at and criticized once again, but BMG Hamburg was open.

 Larkin was worried that listeners would realize he stuttered, and his wife, Judy, suggested that he talk about it directly in his music.
-Working with dance producers Tony Catania and Ingo Kays, he recorded the first single, "Scatman (Ski-Ba-Bop-Ba-Dop-Bop)".
+Working with dance producers composer Tony Catania, and Ingo Kays co producer, he recorded the first single, "Scatman (Ski-Ba-Bop-Ba-Dop-Bop)".
 After his first big hit, he adopted the new name and persona of "Scatman" John.

 In 1995, at age 53, Larkin became a worldwide star.
-Sales of his debut single were slow at first, but they gradually reached number one in many countries and sold over six million records worldwide.
+Sales of his debut single were slow at first, but they gradually reached number one in many countries and sold more than six million records worldwide.
 "Scatman (Ski-Ba-Bop-Ba-Dop-Bop)" charted highly across Europe and Japan and remains his biggest-selling and most well-known song.
 He later followed up with the song "Scatman's World" entering the UK Singles Chart at number 10, which met lesser but still notable success, selling a million copies and charting highly throughout Europe.
-In 2019, "Scatman's World" had some resurgence after becoming an internet meme.